 |The existing Camp Nou will witness a few more sunsets yet|

 As Barça started an era of unparalleled success on the pitch, talk of redeveloping the Camp Nou was put on the back-burner.
 Everybody knew that this iconic structure was outdated and lacked little of the commercial and media infrastructure that so many of its competitors had.
 But whilst the team remained all-conquering, little else seemed to matter.
 Then, just as Barça’s infallibility was being questioned, and with news emerging of Real Madrid’s imminent redevelopment of the Santiago Bernabéu, the club’s board acted.
 In January 2014 the club announced a €600m redevelopment of the stadium and surrounding area.
 Beginning in the summer of 2017, the rebuild will tackle the principle problems that currently exist at the Camp Nou; namely sight-lines, cover and corporate revenue.
 The project will also see the building of a new indoor arena, replacing the ageing Palau Blaugrana, which will stand on land currently occupied by the Mini Estadi.
-Sadly, it seems that the B Team will move their fixtures to the Ciutat Esportiva Joan Gamper, Barça's training facility at Sant Joan Despí.The first phase of the redevelopment will see the realignment of the lower tier, addressing the shallow rake of the seats which has proved problematic since the pitch was lowered in 1993.
+Sadly, this means that the B Team will move their fixtures to a new 6,000 seat stadium at the Ciutat Esportiva Joan Gamper, Barça's training facility at Sant Joan Despí.The first phase of the redevelopment will see the realignment of the lower tier, addressing the shallow rake of the seats which has proved problematic since the pitch was lowered in 1993.
 A new ring of corporate boxes will be built, which will add 3,500 VIP seats along with restaurants and improved media facilities.
 Between 2018 and 2020, the North & South Grada’s will be extended, rounding-off the ends that currently taper down towards the main stand.
 The summer of 2020 will see the old roof removed and another tier added to complete the bowl.
 A ring of roof piles will be incorporated within a new exterior, and finally in 2021, a 3-ringed cantilevered roof will be constructed to cover all four sides of the stadium.
 The new capacity will stand at 105,053 and Barça estimate that revenue will increase by €29m per annum.
 The stadium will still be known as the Camp Nou, but the club has not ruled out the selling of naming rights.
 Given that they say the cost of the rebuild will be repaid within 8 years, it seems certain that the stadium will adopt some corporate suffix.

 |Ch-ch-changes - We want to be a richer man|